Finding Contentment and Joy in the Christian Life

 Through the stories of Esther, Daniel, and Nehemiah, we find that the Israelites did honor God’s request to be good citizens in the city of their captivity.
 Esther and her uncle Mordecai stopped a murder plot against a king (Esther 2:19-23), Daniel became a royal advisor, (Daniel 2:48-49; Daniel 6:1-3), and Nehemiah dutifully served as a cup bearer (Nehemiah 1:11).

-I wish I could explore more details of the stories of these amazing people in the Bible!
-Their stories show us that contentment doesn’t mean everything is perfect and that contentment is ultimately found in trusting God.
+Their stories show us that contentment doesn’t mean everything is perfect.
+Instead, contentment is ultimately found in trusting God.

 Image promoting Finding Contentment through Prayer blogpost

 So how can we be like Esther, Daniel, and Nehemiah and find contentment and joy even in suffering?
-Well, there are three key ways that we need to trust God if we want to find contentment.
-I’ve mentioned them above, but I’ll mention them again.
+Well, as stated earlier, there are three key ways that we need to trust God if we want to find contentment.
 We need to trust God’s love for us, trust His plans for us, and trust that He can meet our needs.

 Trusting God’s Love